 One more note: violets have mild laxative properties.
 This may or may not be a welcome side-effect, depending on the symptoms of your cold.

 This recipe comes from Making Plant Medicine which is a wonderful book that I have referenced a zillion times.
-The author is Richo Cech of Horizon Herbs and this guy knows his stuff!
 I HIGHLY recommend this book if you want to make your own herbal remedies.

 Violet Leaf & Honey Cough Syrup